compat-project/QCG-PilotJob/README.md

 ## EXECUTOR
-The QCG PilotJob Manager module called Executor is responsible for execution and control of jobs by interacting with the cluster resource management system.
+The QCG PilotJob Manager module named Executor is responsible for execution and control of jobs by interacting with the cluster resource management system.
 The current implementation is integrated with the SLURM system, but the modular approach allows for relatively easy integration also with other queuing systems.
 The PilotJob Manager and all the jobs controlled by it are executed in a single allocation.
 To hide this fact from the individual job and to give it an impression that it is executed directly by the queuing system a set of environment variables, typically set by the queuing system, is overwritten and passed to the job.
 These variables give the application all typical information about a job it can be interested in, e.g. the amount of assigned resources.
 In case of parallel application an appropriate machine file is created with a list of resources for each job.

 ### SLURM EXECUTION ENVIRONMENT
 For the SLURM scheduling system, an execution environment for a single job contains the following set of variables: